rickithadi/bigduckmusic.com/src/pages/features/2020-10-16-love-life-and-excel-sheets-with-amanda-ong.md

 \
 My favourite sheet so far is my own financial planning sheet – it has all my rough income sources and expenses until I die, as well as my payment plan for future goals like my BTO and children.
 With that sheet, it's a lot easier to tell how much I can spare if I'm feeling spendy!

-#### You’re part of an acapella group New Recording 47.
+#### You’re part of an a capella group New Recording 47.
 What’s that like in comparison to your solo journey?

 When it comes to my solo journey, I feel like everything is just own-time, own-target.
 I can complete all the tasks by myself, I’m not rushing anybody except myself – but that could be bad as well, because if I just don’t want to do shit, then no one’s going to chase me for it.
 I can just not get a song done for 3 years.
 In fact, that’s exactly what happened – this EP was actually meant to come out 3 years ago, as part of my university’s final year project!
 But in hindsight, I also knew so little back then, so I’m glad I didn’t release it!